saturngod/IAPHelper/README.md

-IAPHelper is base on Ray Wenderlich [tutorial](http://www.raywenderlich.com/2797/introduction-to-in-app-purchases).
-This library is change to ARC and Block Structure to use more easier.
+IAP helper for apple in app purchase.
+It's using ARC and Block for easy to use.

+#Require

+* StoreKit
+* iOS 5 or later
+* ARC

 #How to use